Alok0423/ALOKFSD/README.md

-# this is alok sharma
+# This is my mern stack training project